-Act, the Consumer Packaging and Labeling Act, and the Textile Labelling Act, and their associated regulations.
+Companies should be aware of Canada's guidelines for environmental claims greenwashing, updated in December 2021, addressing the Competition Act, the Consumer Packaging and Labeling Act, and the Textile Labelling Act, and their associated regulations.
 The guidelines clarify that the Competition Bureau will take action to combat false, misleading or unsubstantiated environmental claims.
-They also offer best practices for businesses to avoid greenwashing in their ads, slogans, logos and packaging.
+They also offer best practices for businesses to avoid greenwashing in their ads, slogans, logos and packaging that are backed up be adequate evidence and data.